mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 Let's use the example above to add our three bigWig tracks.
 In the space for bigDataUrl, we need to add the location of the file from Cyverse.
 We can get that link from Cyverse.
 Then click submit.

-Repeat those steps using the links for the other two files, then navigate back to the active browser to see the loaded bigWig tracks and to move around in the browser.
+Repeat those steps using the links for the other two files, then navigate back to the active browser by selecting **Return to current position** to see the loaded bigWig tracks and to move around in the browser.

 Next, let's add peak data from a bed file.
 Navigate back to the Add Custom Tracks page and enter a browser line like:
 ```